gbourgeo/nmap2me/README.md

 This project is my implementation of the port scanner: nmap

 ## RESUME
-Nmap is a free port scanner created by Fyodor and distributed by Insecure.org. he is designed to detect open ports, identify hosted services, and obtain information about the operating system of a remote computer.
+Nmap is a free port scanner created by Fyodor and distributed by Insecure.org.

+He is designed to detect open ports, identify hosted services, and obtain information about the operating system of a remote computer.

 This software has become a benchmark for network administrators because auditing Nmap's results provides information on the security of a network.

 It is available on Windows, Mac OS X, Linux, BSD and Solaris.

 ## BEHAVIOUR
 ```sh